 In March 2017, the FASB issued ASU No. 2017-08, "Receivables-Nonrefundable Fees and Other Costs: Premium Amortization on Purchased Callable Debt Securities."
 This update amends the amortization period for certain purchased callable debt securities held at a premium.
 FASB is shortening the amortization period for the premium to the earliest call date.
 Under current GAAP, entities generally amortize the premium as an adjustment of yield over the contractual life of the instrument.
 Concerns were raised that current GAAP excludes certain callable debt securities from consideration of early repayment of principal even if the holder is certain that the call will be exercised.
 As a result, upon the exercise of a call on a callable debt security held at a premium, the unamortized premium is recorded as a loss in earnings.
 There is diversity in practice (1) in the amortization period for premiums of callable debt securities and (2) in how the potential for exercise of a call is factored into current impairment assessments.
 The amendments in this update become effective for annual periods and interim periods within those annual periods beginning after December 15, 2018.
-Management is currently evaluating the impact of adopting the new guidance on our consolidated financial statements, but it is not expected to have a material impact.
+The Company adopted this new accounting standard on January 1, 2019.
+The effect of adoption was a reduction in retained earnings of approximately \$1.3 million, net of tax, to reflect the acceleration of amortization of premiums on debt securities.

-In August 2017, the Financial Accounting Standards Board issued ASU 2017-12, "Derivatives and Hedging: Targeted Improvements to Accounting for Hedging Activities".
+In August 2017, the FASB issued ASU 2017-12, "Derivatives and Hedging: Targeted Improvements to Accounting for Hedging Activities".
 The purpose of this updated guidance is to better align a company's financial reporting for hedging activities with the economic objectives of those activities.
 ASU 2017-12 is effective for public business entities for fiscal years beginning after December 15, 2018, with early adoption, including adoption in an interim period, permitted.
-The Company plans to adopt ASU 2017-12 on January 1, 2019.
+The Company adopted ASU 2017-12 on January 1, 2019.
 ASU 2017-12 requires a modified retrospective transition method in which the Company will recognize the cumulative effect of the change on the opening balance of each affected component of equity in the statement of financial position as of the date of adoption.
-While the Company continues to assess all potential impacts of the standard, we currently expect adoption to have an immaterial impact on our consolidated financial statements.
+Adopting this standard did not have an impact on the Company's financial condition or results of operations.